-Enc Enquiries of management - in relation to fraud Que estion 2018-19 Response 2019-20 Response The Authority operates a whistle-blowing process to enable officers and Members to report concerns to nominated officers.
+Enqu Enquiries of management - in relation to fraud Question 2018-19 Response 2019-20 Response The Authority operates a whistle-blowing process to enable officers and Members to report concerns to nominated officers.
 This is available on the Authority's internet A fraud reporting facility is available via the internet and a dedicated phone line exists within the Internal Audit Service.
 Benefit and Council Tax fraud can be reported to a dedicated fraud officer within the Housing Benefits Section and a specific fraud hotline is in existence.
 The Authority operates a whistle-blowing process to enable officers and Members to report concerns to nominated officers.
 This is available on the Authority's internet A fraud reporting facility is available via the internet and a dedicated phone line exists within the Internal Audit Service.
-Benefit and Council Tax fraud can be reported to a dedicated fraud officer within the Housing Benefits Section and a specific fraud hotline is in existence.
-3. What arrangements are in place to report fraud issues and risks to the Audit Committee?
+Benefit and Council Tax fraud can be reported to a dedicated fraud officer within the Housing Benefits Section and a specific fraud hotline is in existence. r What arrangements are in place to report fraud issues and risks to the Audit Committee?
 The Authority has an Anti-Fraud, Corruption and bribery policy setting out reporting protocols for fraud.
 The Chief Officer - Resources has delegated this function to the Head of Internal Audit.
 The Head of Internal Audit reports progress on all aspects of audit work including fraud to the Audit Committee.
 The annual report of the Head of Internal Audit is reported to the Audit Committee and includes an overview of any fraud detected during the year.
 The Authority has an Anti-Fraud, Corruption and bribery policy setting out reporting protocols for fraud.
 The Chief Officer - Resources has delegated this function to the Audit and Risk Manager.
 The Audit and Risk Manager reports progress on all aspects of audit work including fraud to the Audit Committee.
 The annual report of the Audit and Risk Manager is reported to the Audit Committee and includes an overview of any fraud detected during the year.
-4. How has management communicated expectations of ethical governance Codes of conduct exist for both officers and Members.
+How has management communicated expectations of ethical governance Codes of conduct exist for both officers and Members.
 The Code of conduct for officers Codes of conduct exist for both officers and Members.
 Declarations of interest are to

-Enquiries of management - in relation to t Question 2018-19 Response 2019-20 Response and standards of conduct and behaviour to all relevant parties, and when? is currently being reviewed / updated.
+Enquiries of management - in relation to fraud Question 2018-19 Response 2019-20 Response and standards of conduct and behaviour to all relevant parties, when? is currently being reviewed / updated.
 Declarations of interest are to be completed by officers and Members where appropriate.
 The Authority has a policy framework that guides officers in the standards expected in conducting Council business.
 Management reporting structures, two way communication and regular departmental / team meetings reinforce the Authority's stance.
 Performance Coaching & 1-2-1's on an individual officer basis. be completed by officers and Members where appropriate.
 The Authority has a policy framework that guides officers in the standards expected in conducting Council business.
 Management reporting structures, two way communication and regular departmental / team meetings reinforce the Authority's stance.
 Performance Coaching & 1-2-1's on an individual officer basis.
-5. Are you aware of any instances of actual, suspected or alleged fraud within the audited body since 1 April 2019?
-An internal investigation into suspected fraud was concluded in 2017/18.
-Staffing matters have been addressed through the corporate disciplinary policy and further Internal Audit work will be undertaken to assess systems.
-Reports will be issued to the Audit Committee accordingly.
-There is an ongoing police investigation concerning Silent Valley Waste Services, a wholly owned subsidiary of the Authority.
-The Wales Audit Office and the Chief Officer Resources have indicated that they are unable to sign off the Authority's 2016/17 and 2017/18 financial statements whilst this investigation continues.
-An internal investigation into potential fraud and misappropriation at the BRC was concluded in 2019/20.
+5. Are you aware of any instances of actual, suspected or alleged frau within the audited body since 1 A 2019? d fraud was concluded in 2017/18.
+Staffing An internal investigation into potential fraud and misappropriation at the BRC was concluded in 2019/20.
 The Audit Committee are to receive further details on the action plan developed to rectify the control weaknesses identified.
 Audit Wales are concluding their review of the arrangements between SVWS and the Council.
 A report is to be issued in the future.